 To be able to base normative claims on descriptive and analytical arguments drawn from anthropology, in order to nuance, qualify and enlighten political debate.

-Course literature will be available in Absalon on the course website.
+Course literature will be available through Absalon on the course website.

 Feedback on portfolio assignments from student groups, as well as general feedback from the teacher.